ricardo-canesin/ricardo-canesin.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in Mathematics at Université Paris Cité, under the supervision of [Bernhard Keller](https://webusers.imj-prg.fr/~bernhard.keller/indexe.html).
+I am currently a PhD student in Mathematics at Université Paris Cité, under the supervision of <a href="https://webusers.imj-prg.fr/~bernhard.keller/indexe.html" target="_blank" rel="noopener noreferrer">Bernhard Keller</a>.

-My CV is available [here](/images/CV.pdf).
+My CV is available <a href="/images/CV.pdf" target="_blank" rel="noopener noreferrer">here</a>.

 ## Research interests